In COVID-19 milestone for West, Britain starts mass vaccination

 In Britain, about 800,000 doses are expected to be available within the first week, with care-home residents and carers, the over-80s and some health workers prioritised.
 Hancock said he had a “high degree of confidence” Britain would take delivery of another batch of the vaccine next week.

-Bigger tests could await for the Pfizer/BioNTech shot, as well as a vaccine from Moderna, which was found to have a similar level of success in trials and is based on the same mRNA genetic technology that requires such ultra-cold storage.
+Bigger tests could await the Pfizer/BioNTech shot, as well as one from Moderna, which was found to have a similar level of success in trials and is based on the same mRNA genetic technology that requires such ultra-cold storage.

 South Korea, which has coped relatively well with the pandemic, sounded a note of caution, saying it would not hurry vaccine rollouts, partly to give it time to observe potential side-effects in other countries.
 Vaccinations may start in the first half of 2021, the health ministry added.